docker/cli/docs/reference/commandline/run.md

 Contents of file
 ```

-The following examples will fail when using Windows-based containers, as the
+The following examples fails when using Windows-based containers, as the
 destination of a volume or bind mount inside the container must be one of:
-a non-existing or empty directory; or a drive other than C:.
+a non-existing or empty directory; or a drive other than `C:`.
 Further, the source
 of a bind mount must be a local directory, not a file.

 ```powershell